 Kentucky parents who wish to establish a home school must:

 - Establish a “bona fide” school;

 - Notify the local superintendent of schools that they have established a school; and

 - Report the names, ages and place of residence for each pupil attending the school.

-Kentucky homeschools are considered to be private schools.
-Therefore, homeschools must comply with the same laws that apply to Kentucky public schools (Ky.
+Because Kentucky homeschools are considered to be private schools, homeschools must comply with the same laws that apply to Kentucky private schools (Ky.
 Rev. Stat.
 Ann.
 Section 159.60).
-Kentucky statutes also require that the curriculum offered in homeschools must be “similar” to the courses offered in public schools and, based on Ky.
+Kentucky statutes also require that the curriculum offered in homeschools must be “similar” to the courses offered in public schools, taught in English and, based on Ky.
 Rev. Stat.
 Ann.
 Section 158.080, must include at least:

 - mathematics, and

 According to Ky.
 Rev. Stat.
 Ann.
 Section 159.040, “The homeschool parent must keep student attendance records and be open to inspection by the Kentucky Department of Education and Kentucky Cabinet for Children and Families.”
 Such inspections are conducted for the sole purpose of determining compliance with Kentucky’s compulsory attendance laws and are not intended to serve the purpose of evaluating the home school’s educational quality.